tarunrochiramani/tweetr/README.md

 1. Cassandra -- to store all the Tweets and Activty Stream per user.
 2. Graph DB -- to store all users and their relations
 3. Kakfa -- cluster of queues and multi-threaded consumers to examine Tweets under different topics to
-    a.
-Insert Activity of follower / mentioned in the tweet (achieved by current POC)
+    * Insert Activity of follower / mentioned in the tweet (achieved by current POC)
-    b.
-Recommendation analysis
+    * Recommendation analysis
-    c.
-Analytics
+    * Analytics

 # Running this app
 1. Start Zookeeper and Kafka cluster